SarderLab/Histo-cloud/COMMITS.md

 13. created new file `eval_tf2.py` replacing `eval.py`
 14. created new file `export_model_tf2.py` replacing `export_model.py`
 15. created `tf1_to_tf2_mapper.py` which I will use to map weights

+### second
+updated the following files to use TF2 idiomatics.
+Look into TF_MIGRATION_PLAN.md to see what changes I made in those files.

+16. datasets/wsi_data_generator.py
+17. input_preprocess.py
+18. utils/train_utils.py
+19. vis_tf2.py